ChristopheKanoaMignard/STM32-PidControlledPeltier/README.md

 # STM32F4-Peltier
 ## Overview and Theory
 A proportional integral derivative (PID) controller is a feedback loop designed to bring a process value (PV) to a set point (SP).
-The error between the PV and the SP is continuously recalculated, and determines how much to adjust a control variable (CV).
+The error between the PV and the SP is periodically recalculated in order to determine how much to adjust a control variable (CV).
 In this case, the PV and SP is the current and target temperature respectively inside an insulated box, and the control variable is the current supplied to a Peltier device via pulse width modulation (PWM).
 When the error between the PV and SP is large or if the PV has not reached the SP over a long duration, the CV is adjusted by the controller to pump heat faster; as the PV approaches the SP, the opposite is true.
 The controller adjusts the CV through three tunable parameters: $K_p,$ $K_i,$ and $K_d.$

 By convention, let $SP=r(t),$ $PV=y(t),$ $CV=u(t),$ and $error=e(t).$ Then the mathematical expression of the PID controller is
 $$u(t) = K_pe(t) + K_i \int_0^t e(\tau)d\tau + K_d\frac{de(t)}{dt}.$$